prolificinteractive/swift-style-guide/README.md

 When implementing a protocol you should create an extension of your class that lives in the same file to separate the core logic of your class and your protocol implementation.

-#### Enum ####
+#### Enum & Protocol ####

-All enums should live in their own code file, except in cases where the enum is declared as private.
-In cases where the enum is declared private, declare the enum at the top of the code file, above the type declaration.
+All enums should live in their own file, except in cases where the enum is declared as private.
+In cases where the enum is declared private, declare the enum at the top of the file, above the type declaration.

-*Rationale*: With enums and protocols types Swift allows defining functions and extensions.
+*Rationale*: With enum and protocol types Swift allows defining functions and extensions.
 Because of that these types can become complex which is why they should be defined in their own file.

 #### Usage of MARK / TODO / FIXME ####